jorendorff/talks/algebraic-data-types/adts.md

     Like, say you have a timestamp
     and you want to display it approximately.
     You could write one function to do the whole thing.
+    Maybe that's how you would do it in Java.

-        exactTimeToRoughEnglish
+        exactTimeToRoughEnglish t

-    In a functional language you might break that in two:
+    In a functional language, you might break that into three parts:

-        exactToRoughTime |> toEnglish
+    *   get the current time now;
+    *   compute the RoughTime between now and the target timestamp;
+    *   convert the RoughTime to English text.

+    Only one of those is nondeterministic.
-    Now both parts are separately testable and so on.
+    The other two are separately testable and so on.

-    But note that the value returned by `exactToRoughTime` and passed to `toEnglish` is this `RoughTime` thing.
+    But note that the value returned by step 2, and passed to step 3, is this `RoughTime` thing.
     So this factoring is only possible
-    because we can define `RoughTime` without much effort.
+    because we can define the `RoughTime` type with minimal effort.
     Try to do that in Java,
     and you're gonna have a rough time.